 - EBITDA and margins drive valuation numerator

-- Leverage ratios affect risk and structure
+- Use ratios affect risk and structure

 - Cash flow ensures operational stability